sensu/sensu-docs/content/sensu-go/6.8/operations/deploy-sensu/datastore.md

 #### Use environment variables to configure PostgreSQL

-The Sensu backend uses the [libpq][23] to make connections to PostgreSQL. libpq supports a number of [environment variables][21] that can be injected into the PostgreSQL data source name (DSN).
+The Sensu backend uses the [libpq][23] library to make connections to PostgreSQL. libpq supports a number of [environment variables][21] that can be injected into the PostgreSQL data source name (DSN).
 Sensu loads these environment variables at runtime using the system's environment variable file.